yuvarajmanohar/quantman-angel-auto-login/README.md

     3. Click New Repository Secret.
 Add TOTP => <value> (fill in your 26 character Secret Key)

 - *Actions*
-  - Click "Actions" button at the top of the page.
-  - Click "I Understand my workflows, go ahead and enable them"
   - Select the "Auto Login Bot" in the left side panel.
   - In the disclaimer warning message in the center of the page, click "Enable Workflow"
 - Now daily at 07:30, the enabled action will login in you into QuantMan using the credentials filled in the repository's secret.